uudashr/gocognit/README.md

 ## Related project
 - [Gocyclo](https://github.com/fzipp/gocyclo) where the code are based on.
-- [Cognitive Complexity: A new way of measuring understandability](https://www.sonarsource.com/docs/CognitiveComplexity.pdf) white paper by G. Ann Campbell
+- [Cognitive Complexity: A new way of measuring understandability](https://www.sonarsource.com/docs/CognitiveComplexity.pdf) white paper by G. Ann Campbell.